Jahia/jahia-dev/CONTRIBUTING.md

 # Contributing

 Jahia respect some rules before committing.
-If your are in the company, you must respect those rules.
+If your are in the company, you must respect these rules.
-If your are a generous contributor, you are encourage to follow those rules, but every help is accepted.
+If your are a generous contributor, you are encouraged to follow those rules, but every help is accepted.

 - [Development Flow](#development-flow)